nodejs/node/BUILDING.md

 are provided.
 However, tests in our infrastructure only run on WoW64.
 Furthermore, compiling on x86 Windows is currently considered Experimental and may not be possible.

+<em id="fn7">7</em>: FreeBSD 12.0 system's compiler is clang 6.0.1 but
+FreeBSD 12.1's is the 8.0.1 version.
+In both cases, other LLVM versions are provided via the system's package manager up to 9.0.

 ### Supported toolchains